daryam21/Calculator-15/README.md

 # Calculator
-A Windows Form based Calculator written in C#.
+A Windows Form based Calculator written in C# with GUI .